Pratap-kute/snake_pygames/README.md

 - **Self-Collision:**
   - Iterating through body segments and comparing their positions with the head's position is necessary.
   - Any overlap signifies a collision, leading to game over.

-### 5.3 Optimizations and Trade-offs

-- **Performance:**
-  - Collision detection can be computationally expensive.
-Consider optimizing by:
-    - Using more efficient data structures (e.g., spatial partitions) for faster lookups.
-    - Minimizing unnecessary comparisons.
-  - Balance performance with accuracy; don't compromise core mechanics.
-- **Visual Fidelity:**
-  - More image assets for smoother corner transitions can enhance appearance.
-  - Balancing this with performance and memory overhead is crucial.